 Specify which variable value should be estimated at the optimization.
-Such a variable can have a value of zero or another start value, or is fixed by "SET_FIX_VARIABLE" on page 155 prior to the previous optimization run.
+Such a variable can have a value of zero or another start value, or is fixed by "SET\FIX\VARIABLE" on page 150 prior to the previous optimization run.

-For a good reference prior to this command, a list of all variables (which are used to define various parameters for phases in the optimizing system, as pre-entered in the SETUP.TCM file or interactively entered in the GIBBS module) are obtained by using "LIST_ALL_VARIABLES" on page 142.
+For a good reference prior to this command, a list of all variables (which are used to define various parameters for phases in the optimizing system, as pre-entered in the \SETUP.TCM file or interactively entered in the GIBBS module) are obtained by using "LIST\ALL\VARIABLES" on page 138.

-Syntax SET_OPTIMIZING_VARIABLE Prompts Variable number: <variable number(s)=""></variable> Specify the number(s) for the variable(s) to be set.
+Syntax SET_OPTIMIZING_VARIABLE Variable number: <variable number(s)=""></variable> Prompts Specify the number(s) for the variable(s) to be set.
 Any non-zero parameter within the range is allowed to be optimized.
 A parameter with a current value equal to zero must be specified explicitly here in order to be optimized.
 Specify a range by giving two numbers connected by a hyphen (no space allowed!), e.g. 2-8.
 Under this circumstance, no question of start values are asked.
-Start value /xxxx.xxxx/: Specify a start guess of the optimum value (only when one variable number is specified at the previous prompt).
+Start value /xxxx.xxxxx/: Specify a start guess of the optimum value (only when one variable number is specified at the previous prompt).
 The current numerical value for the selected variable is shown as default.
-This guess is critical as the initial guess of all parameters must make it possible to calculate the selected equilibria.
-If a range of variable numbers is specified at the previous prompt, this question is not prompted, and the current values (as start values) are not changed.